-Technology has been around for awhile now so I don’t think anyone is surprised that it is changing the way we learn.
-Think about anything you’ve learned in the past 5 years, and I doubt much of it, if any, involved sitting in a classroom with several students and a teacher up front.
+Technology has been around for a while now so I don’t think anyone is surprised that it is changing the way we learn.
+Think about anything you’ve learned in the past 5 years, and I doubt much of it involved sitting in a classroom with several students and a teacher up front.
 From a quick Google search to obtaining your college degree online, you no longer need to change out of your pajamas to learn what you want or need to know.

 Self-Study